Glen Keane: Career

 In 1983, Keane left contract employment with Disney and worked as a freelance artist.
-He animated the character Professor Ratigan in Disney's The Great Mouse Detective; the "Boys and Girls of Rock n' Roll" and "Getting Lucky" in The Chipmunk Adventure; and the characters Fagin, Sykes, Jenny Foxworth and Georgette in Oliver & Company.
+He animated the character Professor Ratigan in Disney's The Great Mouse Detective; the "Boys and Girls of Rock n' Roll" and "Getting Lucky" in The Chipmunk Adventure; and the characters Fagin, Sykes, Jenny Foxworth, and Georgette in Oliver & Company.

 He became a lead character animator, one of the group of young animators mentored by "Disney's Nine Old Men".
 Keane animated some of Disney's most memorable characters in what has been called the "New "Golden Age" of Disney Animation.
 He designed and animated the character of Ariel in the film The Little Mermaid (1989), and the eagle Marahute in The Rescuers Down Under.
-He was supervising animator for the title characters of the three Disney hit features Beauty and the Beast, Aladdin and Pocahontas.

-While living with his family in Paris, France for three years, Keane completed work on Disney's 1999 Tarzan, for which he drew the eponymous character.
-He then returned to Disney's Burbank studio as the lead animator for John Silver in Treasure Planet.
+He was supervising animator for the title characters of the three Disney hit features Beauty and the Beast, Aladdin, and Pocahontas.
+While living with his family in Paris for three years, Keane completed work on Disney's 1999 Tarzan, for which he drew the eponymous character.
+He returned to Disney's studio in Burbank, California as the lead animator for John Silver in Treasure Planet.

-In 2003, he began work as the director of Disney's CGI animated film Tangled (based on the Brothers Grimm story Rapunzel), released in November 2010, where Keane and his team strove to bring the style and warmth of traditional animation to computer animation.
-In October 2008, due to "non-life threatening health issues", Keane stepped back as director of Tangled, but remained the film's executive producer and an animating director.
+In 2003, he began work as the director of Disney's animated film Tangled (based on the Brothers Grimm story Rapunzel), released in November 2010, where Keane and his team strove to bring the style and warmth of traditional animation to computer animation.
+In October 2008, due to "non-life-threatening health issues", Keane stepped back as director of Tangled, but remained the film's executive producer and an animating director.